 Dr Ros Lethbridge is a Clinical Psychologist specialising in the assessment and treatment of anxiety and depression.

-Previously Ros worked a senior psychologist at Austin Health, treating people who have experienced psychological trauma, and then as a senior clinical supervisor at Austin Health Clinical Health Psychology.
-Most recently she developed a family violence educational program for Victoria’s magistrates and wellbeing programs for the judiciary generally.
-She has a current appointment as an AHPRA Panel member (Victorian Board).
-Ros has also coordinated and delivered anxiety outpatient programs at The Melbourne Clinic, worked as a consultant to the beyondblue National Workplace Program and lectured in postgraduate clinical psychology.
+Ros has been appointed to sit on performance and professional standards panels since 2014, and is currently appointed to the ACT/Tas/Vic Regional Board of the Psychology Board of Australia.
+She also works with the judiciary to deliver individual supervision, education and wellbeing programs.
+Previously Ros worked a senior psychologist at Austin Health, treating people who experienced psychological trauma, and as a senior clinical supervisor at Austin Health (Clinical Health Psychology).
+Ros has also delivered anxiety outpatient programs at The Melbourne Clinic, worked as a consultant to the beyondblue National Workplace Program and lectured in postgraduate clinical psychology.